Yes, we can. Search our online directory of all Texas attorneys by location, practice area, specialty certification, and more.

 No. The State Bar is completely self-funded.
 The State Bar receives no tax dollars and is not a part of the state appropriations process.

-The State Bar of Texas is the fourth largest bar association in America.
+The State Bar of Texas is the second largest active-member state bar in the United States.

 How do you determine whether an attorney has violated the Texas Disciplinary Rules of Professional Conduct?

-The State Bar of Texas, Chief Disciplinary Counsel Supreme Court of Texas, Commission for Lawyer Discipline, and the Board of Disciplinary Appeals jointly administer the attorney discipline process.
+The State Bar of Texas, the Office of Chief Disciplinary Counsel, the Supreme Court of Texas, the Commission for Lawyer Discipline, and the Board of Disciplinary Appeals jointly administer the attorney discipline process.

 State Bar of Texas attorneys averaged 54.6 pro bono hours each in 2013.